 Plan to stick with consistent dosing for 2-4 weeks.
 Just like many other supplements, there is a cumulative effect over time and it may take some incremental increases to arrive at an effective dose.
 Plan to dose 2x per day and adjust up or down as you progress.

-Track your mood, sleep, appetite, or whatever else is impacted by your depression.
+Track your mood, sleep, appetite, or whatever else is impacted by your depressed feelings.
 Sometimes changes are subtle, and people don’t notice unless they pay close attention.
 Our dosing guidelines have a tracking sheet which may help.

 Resources for Assistance